 Research and new developments for knee replacement surgery

-Arthritis Research UK is currently funding the TRIO study, which will investigate the effect of targeting specific physiotherapy at patients who are functioning poorly after knee replacement surgery.
-The study aims to find out whether this early treatment improves pain, satisfaction and function after a year.
+Our TRIO study is investigating the effect of targeting specific physiotherapy at patients who are functioning poorly after knee replacement surgery.
+The aim of this study is to find out whether this early treatment improves pain, satisfaction and function after a year.
 If successful, it could benefit more than 15,000 patients per year in the UK alone, who are not satisfied with their knee replacement one year after the operation.